What are the Best Majors at Brown?

 Economics

-Students gain a better understanding of markets, corporations, and financial institutions, as well as the public discussion about economic policy, which includes taxation, government expenditure, trade, globalization, health, and welfare, through the study of economics.
+One of the best majors at Brown is economics.
+Through this program, students gain a better understanding of markets, corporations, and financial institutions.
+They also delve into public discussions about economic policy, encompassing topics like taxation, government expenditure, trade, globalization, health, and welfare.

 Young woman studying in a library.